ozzi-/deployeye/README.md

 ```
 If the health string isn't "OK" it will be saved as the fail reason accordingly.

-Note: health may be a JSON array, in which case "OK" means the lenght of the array being zero.
-If the length isn't zero, than the json array will be flattend by toString and this string used as the fail reason.
+Note: health may be a JSON array, in which case "OK" means the length of the array being zero.
+If the length isn't zero, than the json array will be "flattened" by toString and this string used as the fail reason.
+Example: "health":[[1619624880705,"some error"],[1619625601244,"another error!"]]

 ### DB Setup
 You can either use MySQL Workbench or use https://github.com/tomoemon/mwb2sql to convert the current mwb file into the required INSERT statements to get your DB up and running: